Umaigenomu/likejazz.github.io/public/Linux-Administration.md

-# Network Monitoring
+# Network Traffic Monitoring
 nload
 `brew install nload`
-How to run: nload -u H it didn’t work with device ‘en0’ and its reason is unknown.
+How to run: `nload -u H` it didn’t work with device ‘en0’ and its reason is unknown.

 <img src="http://docs.likejazz.com/images/2017/nload.png" width="50%" />